Unobstructedness of deformations of Calabi-Yau varieties with a line bundle: Unobstructedness of products

-\begin{prop} With the same hypothesis as in the above lemma.
-Let $L$ be a line bundle on $Z$ and $x$ (.resp $y$) be a closed point on $X$ (.resp $Y$).
-Assume the canonical bundle $K_Z$ is trivial.
-Let $g$ and $f$ be the natural inclusions via points $x$ (.resp $y$).
-If the pairs
+\begin{prop} Suppose that $X$ and $Y$ satisfy the same conditions as in the lemma above.
+Let $L$ be a line bundle on $Z=X\times Y$ and $x$ (resp.~$y$) be a closed point of $X$ (resp.~$Y$).
+Assume that the canonical bundle $K_Z$ is trivial.
+If $g=\{x\}\times \Id_Y$ and $f=\Id_X\times \{y\}$ are the natural inclusions via the points $x$ and $y$ and the pairs

-are unobstructed, then the pair $(Z,L)$ is unobstructed. \end{prop} \begin{proof} Given a pair $(Z_A,L_A)$ which is a deformation of the pair $(Z,L)$ over an $\mathbb{C}$-local Artin Ring A. Assume we have a small extension By the previous lemma, we have a decomposition $Z_A=X_A\times_A Y_A.$ By the smoothness of $Y_A\rightarrow Spec(A)$, we have a lifting,
+are unobstructed, then the pair $(Z,L)$ is unobstructed (see Definition \ref{defunobs}). \end{prop} \begin{proof} Let $(Z_A,L_A)$ be a deformation of the pair $(Z,L)$ over a $\mathbb{C}$-local Artinian Ring $A$.
+Assume that we have a small extension By the previous lemma, we have a decomposition $Z_A=X_A\times_A Y_A.$ By the smoothness of $Y_A\rightarrow \Spec(A)$, we have a lifting as follows.